 Chapter 6- Implementation

 Chapter 6 requires an emergency operations and response plan to define specific responsibilities and state what actions need to be taken and measures to stabilize the situation.
-Continuity and recovery plans to restore vital operations need to be included.
+Continuity and recovery plan to restore vital operations need to be included.

 This chapter discusses measures an organization needs to take in developing strategies to: